Panel takes no action on petitions against governor, AG

 Two citizens petitions against Gov. Andy Beshear have been dismissed, but another is pending.
 Petitions claimed the Democratic governor improperly infringed on individual rights with his coronavirus-related orders.

-Beshear says there are “zero grounds” for his removal.
-He points to a state Supreme Court ruling that said he had the authority to put restrictions on businesses and individuals to combat the virus.
+Beshear says there are “zero grounds” for his removal and maintains his COVID-19 orders have saved lives.
+Kentucky’s Supreme Court ruled last year that the governor had the authority to put restrictions on businesses and individuals to try to contain COVID-19.

 The petition calling for Attorney General Daniel Cameron’s impeachment includes three grand jurors who criticized his handling of the investigation into Breonna Taylor’s shooting death by police.

 Cameron has stood by his investigation into the Black woman’s death, which fueled protests over racial injustice.
 He says his team followed the law and presented a thorough case to the grand jury, adding that the petition against him was “so lacking in legal and factual support” it should be dismissed.